urodelus/urocoin/Protocole.md

 This section deals with the various data formats used by UCP.

-### Public key
+### Clé publiqueic key

 #### Definition

-A public key is to be understood as an [Ed55219](http://en.wikipedia.org/wiki/EdDSA) public key.
+A Clé publique is to be understood as an [Ed55219](http://en.wikipedia.org/wiki/EdDSA) Clé publique.

 Its format is a [Base58](http://en.wikipedia.org/wiki/Base58) string of 43 or 44 characters, such as the following:

     HsLShAtzXTVxeUtQd7yi5Z5Zh4zNvbu8sTEZ53nfKcqY

-A public key is alway paired with a private key, which UCP will never deal with.
-UCP only deals with public keys and signatures.
+A Clé publique is alway paired with a private key, which UCP will never deal with.
+UCP only deals with Clé publiques and signatures.

 ### Certification

 #### Definition

-A certification is the generic act of creating a link between a *public key* and *an arbitrary identity*.
-In UCP, this certification is done through the signature of an identity string by a public key.
+A certification is the generic act of creating a link between a *Clé publique* and *an arbitrary identity*.
+In UCP, this certification is done through the signature of an identity string by a Clé publique.

 ####Identity string